Coronavirus leads to record drop in German GDP | DW | 30.07.2020

 "This was the sharpest decline since the quarterly GDP calculations for Germany began in 1970," the statistics office said.

+Compared with last year, Thursday's figures were even worse.
+GDP was down 11.7% for April to June, with an overall collapse of exports and household spending alongside an increase in state spending.

-"It's clear that it was a really horrible quarter for Germany," DW's Chelsea Dulaney said.
+"It's clear that it was a really horrible quarter for Germany," DW's Chelsey Dulaney said.
 "We saw declines basically across the entire economy."

-Household spending, business investment and exports all fell during the COVID-19 pandemic, Thursday's data showed.

 In March, Germany's panel of economic advisers agreed that the unfolding coronavirus crisis would deal a severe blow to the country and predicted a 2.8% drop in gross domestic product for the year as a whole.